Probate Q&A Series

 2. Obtain Certified Court Documents

-Anyone with an interest in an estate may request certified copies of probate records by contacting the clerk of superior court.
+Probate records are generally maintained by the clerk of superior court, and certified copies may be requested from that office.
 See N.C.G.S. § 7A-308.
-The certified Letters give you the legal authority to act on behalf of the estate, including handling out-of-state real property.
+The certified Letters give the personal representative legal evidence of authority to act on behalf of the estate, subject to the law of the state where any out-of-state real property is located.

 3. File for Ancillary Administration

-If the decedent owned land in another state, North Carolina law lets the personal representative open an ancillary estate here to confirm authority.
-Under N.C.G.S. § 28A-14-1, the court issues ancillary Letters.
-You then use those Letters in the other state to deal with title transfers.
+If the decedent owned land in another state, North Carolina does not open an ancillary estate here for that out-of-state land.
+Instead, ancillary administration is typically opened in the state where the real property is located, if that state requires it.
+You then use your North Carolina appointment and any additional filings required by the other state to deal with title transfers.

 4. Record Ancillary Letters in the Other State

-Once you have ancillary Letters, record them with the register of deeds or county recorder where the property sits.
-Recording the court order and Letters gives you official standing to update the deed, sell the property, or pay liens.
+Once you have the authority required by the other state, record the appropriate documents with the register of deeds or county recorder where the property sits, if that state’s law requires recording.
+Recording the court order and Letters may be necessary to update the deed, sell the property, or address liens.

 5. Perform a Title Search

 Search the public land records in the county where the property is located.
-You want to confirm the chain of title, note any mortgages, liens, or easements, and verify that the decedent held clear title.
+You want to confirm the chain of title, note any mortgages, liens, or easements, and verify how the decedent held title.
 Many counties offer online portals to view recorded deeds and liens.

 6. Access Probate Records in the Other State